+353-1-416-8900REST OF WORLD

 Speak directly to the analyst to clarify any post sales queries you may have.

-Market Snapshot: Growth Trends in the Service Robotics Market
+Market Snapshot: Service Robotics Market Growth Drivers

-The Service Robotics Market grew from USD 72.19 billion in 2024 to USD 84.82 billion in 2025.
-It is expected to continue growing at a CAGR of 18.66%, reaching USD 283.87 billion by 2032.
+The Service Robotics Market expanded from USD 72.19 billion in 2024 to USD 84.82 billion in 2025, and is projected to advance at a CAGR of 18.66% to reach USD 283.87 billion by 2032.

 Key Takeaways for Senior Decision-Makers